 Toni has always had a passion for literature and has won a number of competitions for unpublished children's writers.
 She is inspired by the people in her life, animals, her extensive travels and the Australian way of doing things.
 She has been interviewed on radio and local television.

 Toni loves writing, reading, showing her award-winning Siberian cats at the Cat Federation of Australia Shows (she is a Card-writer and Steward), walking along beaches and Sydney Harbour with her husband and is devoted to her large, extended Italian family.
-Her daughter, Deen, lives in Los Angeles and is an Associate Producer with Sony Television.
+Her daughter, Deen, lives in Los Angeles and is a Co-Producer with Sony Television.

 Toni is available for school visits and festivals: bookings through the Syba Signs Speakers Network.
 Contact Jodie Wilson at email@example.com More information is available from her publicist, Sarah Sheppard of My Marketing Manager, who can organise interviews.
 Contact Sarah at firstname.lastname@example.org